rebalkin/ALPs-in-kaon-decays/README.md

 # ALPs in Kaon Decays

-This repository contains Mathematica notebook used to calculate the decay rates of kaons into axion-like particles (ALPs), including weak interaction contributions.
+This repository contains Mathematica notebook used to calculate the decay rates of kaons into axion-like particles (ALPs), including weak interaction contributions[[1]](#1).
 The computation includes noth two and three-body decays and is applicable to rare decay studies and new physics searches involving ALPs.
-For the low energy ALP couplings (including running effects), as well as the partial decay withds, we use the results of Ref.[[1]](#1).
+For the low energy ALP couplings (including running effects), as well as the partial decay withds, we use the results of Ref.[[2]](#2).

 ## Features